purijatin/njexl_wiki/10----String-is-Code-:--Currying-:-Von-Neumann-at-it's-best.md

 That is the power - of 1960 computer science.
 No, not *computer* engineering, and heavens no, no software engineering.
 In any case, the great JVN knew it, and that is why there is a JVN architecture.

+# Why Back-Tick?

+I could have implemented the currying as part of the language - straight, not as a string processing.
+But that would actually mean - processing the file 2 times, one for the standard notation, another for the operations overload.
+After all, who told you that the forms are limited?

+You can have :

+      a #{op} b
+      func( a #{op} b )

+and now, imagine that the #{op} can turn itself into an operator or a comma!
+What then?
+Thus, it is theoretically impossible to 'guess' context of the operator.
+And thus, a better implementation is double reading by default, *ONLY* when one is forced to ask : dude, there is my back tick!
+Note that, back tick returns a string, if nothing found.

+     (njexl)x = `hi`
+     =>hi
+     (njexl) method = 'equals'
+     =>equals
+     (njexl)`x.#{method}(y)`
+     =>false

+You can call it - the executable(2) string.
+Or, you can call it a glorified macro processor.
+Does not matter.
+Currying is essential in computer theory - and is more than essential if you are trying to avoid voluminous coding.